About Loughborough Judo Club

 In 2005 Keith Kendall took over running the club , having trained and coached there for many years.
+He still runs the club today.

 About judo